Workflow Evansville

 The Utility has developed a strategic plan to reduce the risk of lead exposure by removing lead service lines.

 EWSU has created a Service Line Inventory and is conducting field verifications to refine and enhance the data to address unknowns within the inventory.
-On or after October 16, 2024, this inventory will become publicly available on the Indiana Department of Environmental Management website.
-EWSU will post the link to the inventory when it becomes available.
+View this inventory on the Indiana Department of Environmental Management website by clicking the link below.

 Water Quality Testing